JavierCoronel/mosaic_generator/README.md

     - The YAML file with the parameters you used for this mosaic.
     - A log file capturing all the information printed by the code during its execution.

+### Generate different mosaics with multiple parameters
+You can also run the code in parallel for multiple parameters.
+1. **List the parameter values**.
+Use the file `data/configs/default_parallel.yaml` as a template to add or remove different parameter values.
+2. **Run the code to generate the mosaic**: Run the main script as follows:
+    ```
+    python main.py --config-name=parallel_config_name
+    ```
+3. **Inspect the results**: After parallel code execution, the output folder will contain subfolders corresponding to different run IDs.
+You can inscpect the parameters by referring to the respective saved YAML files for each run.

 ## Requirements